 They may not have as much leash experience as you expected, there may be marking issues with some older male dogs, dental health needs to be checked, and they may need to be housetrained.

 If you are getting your Chihuahua from a rescue organization, allow the dog to adapt to their new home at their own pace.
 They need to build trust with a new dog owner and learn how to navigate their new life.

-You should also have a set schedule in place for your Chihuahua to help them feel safer and more secure.
-It will also help with any erratic behavior you may have noticed.
+You should also have a set schedule in place for your chihuahua to help them feel safer and more secure.
+It will help with any erratic behavior you may notice.